Feyerabend/bb/workbook/ch06/extend/README.md

 the exact behavior of the program is contingent on that value.
 This is the crux of formal
 verification: the correctness of the program depends not just on the preconditions but also on the state and values of the system (such as the variable x).

+What remains is also to make the proof of ceorrectness.
+Formalisation is not enough.
+Extend you project to include also this.